ollie1400/DroneApp/README.md

 - https://www.pyimagesearch.com/2018/07/30/opencv-object-tracking/ - A nice review of the available tracking algorithms available in OpenCV
 - https://github.com/DJI-Mobile-SDK-Tutorials/Android-FPVDemo An example Android app from DJI about FPV
+- https://futurestud.io/tutorials/how-to-debug-your-android-app-over-wifi-without-root - how to do remote debugging of an Android app (over the local network)

 # Compiling OpenCV with Tracking functionality, and using it in an Android project